cauz-santos/Training/Day 4. Data QC and Experimental design.md

 scp your_username@login02.lisc.univie.ac.at:/path/to/fastqc_reports/DRR070477_fastqc.zip .
 ```

+Replace:
+`your_username` with your cluster username.
-Replace `/path/to/fastqc_reports/` with the actual path where the results were created on the cluster.
+`/path/to/fastqc_reports/` with the actual path where the results were created on the cluster.
 You can find the correct path by navigating to the folder in the cluster and typing:

 ```bash